Alert and gentle.

 Samoyeds are more likely to greet strangers with enthusiasm rather than being protective.

-See also Can Samoyeds Be Trained To Be Therapy Dogs?
+See also Can Samoyeds Be Used As Therapy Dogs?

 While they may bark to alert their owners, they do not usually exhibit aggressive behavior towards strangers.
 However, their size and appearance alone might act as a deterrent to potential intruders.